troglobit/sntpd/README.md

 The goal of ntpclient is not only to set your computer's clock right once, but keep it there.

+Please report bugs to the GitHub [issue tracker][].
+If you want to contribute fixes or new features, see the file [CONTRIBUTING.md][].

 Building
 --------